skygup7/LLD-kotlin/README.md

 # LLD-kotlin
-Kotlin solutions to well known Low level design problems
+Solutions to well known Low level design problems in our favorite language *Kotlin*.